 Thank you for making The Fat Loss Habit one of the most successful self-published fitness books of 2018!
 In appreciation, we are offering a FREE Download Promotion that begins Tuesday, January 1, 2019, and ends Saturday, January 5, 2019.

 During this promotion, you can Purchase the Audible Audiobook for just $7.49, after downloading the FREE Kindle version.

 I want to thank everyone for their support and positive feedback.
-The purpose of the promotion is to show my appreciation and ask for your continued support (BOOK REVIEWS).
+The purpose of the promotion is to express my gratitude, help people fulfill their New Year’s Resolutions, and ask for your continued support (BOOK REVIEWS).

 I would much appreciate it if you could devote 5-minutes out of your busy schedule to write a BRIEF REVIEW.
 Your reviews are vital to the visibility of the book on Amazon.